mcms95/Cloud_portofolio/README.md

 ## Introduction

 * In this mini project we will host our Static website registered in Route53 in S3 and have the origin in a Cloudfront distribution.
-* Also we will have a API Gateway, that every time we go to the website, will invoke a Lambda that will increment and retrieve the total count of visitors.
+* Also we will have a API Gateway, that every time we go to the website, will invoke a Lambda that will increment and retrieve the total count of visitors from a DynamoDb table.
 We will be displaying the views in the homepage.

 1. Website: Code->GithubActions->S3->Cloudfront->Route53->Website
 2. Count: Website->API Gateway->Lambda->DynamoDb